ravaioli/solarpunk-mandala/docs/core-model/04-temporal-unfolding-dialectical-phases.md

 All four ethical axes unfold across the same dimensional spectrum, mapping the journey from dissociation to reintegration.
 The embodied foundations layer provides the necessary stability for this dimensional ascent.
 This model provides a geometric logic for transformation, where each dimension is not just a step but a fundamental reconstitution of perspective and capacity.

+## ⏳ The Dance of Becoming

+*Ethics gives us navigation rules (03), but reality moves through time.
+These four phases describe the rhythm of change in consciousness-first systems.*

+**Key Insight:** Everything in this repository—every issue, every PR, every discussion—is dancing through these phases right now.

+**Before Reading:** Pick any open issue in the repository.
+Keep it in mind as we explore the phases.

 ## The Geometric Logic of Unfolding

 The progression from -1D to 4D is not a linear ladder but a nested, emergent geometry.
 Each dimension adds a new degree of freedom, relationship, and complexity, building upon the stability of the previous.